Eadgyth/Programming-Editor/README.md

 This is a text editor, written in Java, which may be used for writing and testing source code.
-A goal is that it should be easy to assign files as a programming project to use built-in actions to run (or compile/build) a program for testing.
-Several projects, which can be switched between, can be defined in parallel.
-Project categories are so far are Java, Perl, Python, R and HTML.
+A goal is that it should be easy to set up a programming project to use built-in actions to run (or compile/build) an application for testing.
+Project categories so far are Java, Perl, Python, R and HTML.
 Also, a "generic" project may be defined to run self-chosen system commands.
-The program includes a basic console, a basic file explorer and a basic syntax highlighting.
+The program includes a basic console, a file explorer and a basic syntax highlighting.
 <p>
 DOCUMENTATION<br>
 A more detailed description of the features, screenshots, a help site and code documentation